 Having said all that, It seems to me that if a day is a thousand years with God then the only reliable dating is from when Jesus announced the acceptable year of the Lord when he started his 3.5 year ministry on earth (Lu 4:19).
-That can also be called the age of grace because we see in Isa 61:2 that what follows the acceptable year of the Lord that Jesus quoted is the Day of Vengence of our God.
-The day of Vengence happens to be a 42 month period right before Jesus returns to set up His millennial Sabbath day of rest for the earth.
+That can also be called the age of grace because we see in Isa 61:2 that what follows the acceptable year of the Lord that Jesus quoted is the Day of Vengeance of our God.
+The day of Vengeance happens to be a 42 month period right before Jesus returns to set up His millennial Sabbath day of rest for the earth.

 Even the heavens proclaim God's plan and timetable.
 A zodiac age is approximately 2,000 years.

 Jesus said He would be with His Church through the indwelling Holy Spirit until the end of the age (at which point He would come to take His Church to heaven).
 Jesus did not say "ages" although Jesus does speaks of a future age to come in another passage.
 Thus, we know Jesus was talking about coming at the end of this present age - not some distant future one.

 Jesus was raised from the dead early on the third day.
 The spiritual body of Christ is also likely to be raised early on her third day.
 (A day is as a thousand years so the Church would be taken to heaven shortly after 2030 AD if one uses modern solar years or anytime after 2004 AD if one uses the 360 day biblical year)